Conducting Trailblazing Research

-At Truman, students like Josie often pursue master’s-level research as an undergraduate, an opportunity that is only offered to graduate students at many larger universities.
+At Truman, students like Josie often pursue master’s-level research as an undergraduate student.
 Josie’s trailblazing research on horse temperament could pave the way for a more standard and objective way of measuring the personality of a horse — useful for horse buyers, sellers and breeders.

 Under the supervision of Kelly Walter, assistant professor of agriculture science, Foley developed and tested two different scoring scales for horses.
-The first, the “tie test,” grades a horse’s temperament on a one-to-six scoring system based off behaviors it displays while being tied in an enclosed area for a period of ten minutes.
-The second, the “obstacle test,” assigns a score of one to six based off the amount of time it takes a horse to cross a new and unfamiliar obstacle of a chute made using a plastic tarp with raised sides.
+The first, the “tie test,” grades a horse’s temperament on a one-to-six scoring system based off behaviors the horse displays while being tied in an enclosed area for a period of 10 minutes.
+The second, the “obstacle test,” assigns a score of one to six based off the amount of time it takes for a horse to cross a new and unfamiliar obstacle of a chute made using a plastic tarp with raised sides.

-Foley, a native of Nevada, Mo., transferred to Truman after earning two associate degrees at Cottey College in her hometown.
-A McNair Scholar at Truman, she was one of 26 students selected to participate in the the TruScholar Undergraduate Research Program.
-Through the TruScholar program, Foley presented her project at the Summer Research Symposium.
+A McNair Scholar at Truman, she was one of 26 students selected to participate in the TruScholar Undergraduate Research Program.
+Through the TruScholar Program, Foley presented her project at the Summer Research Symposium.
 She also presented at the Joint Annual Meeting of the American Society of Animal Science, the American Dairy Science Association and the Canadian Society of Animal Science.